6. Continuous probability distributions#

 Note

-Some data clustering techniques (in particular, the \(k\)-means algorithm that we briefly discuss later in this course) could be used to split a data sample into disjoint chunks corresponding to different mixture components.
+Some data clustering techniques (in particular, the \(k\)-means algorithm that we briefly discuss later in this course) can be used to split a data sample into disjoint chunks corresponding to different mixture components.
+Also, it might be the case that the subpopulations are identified by another categorical variable that divides the dataset into natural groups; compare Chapter 12.

 A probability distribution is useful not only for describing a dataset.
 It also enables us to perform many experiments on data that we do not currently have, but we might obtain in the future, to test various scenarios and hypotheses.
+Let’s thus discuss some methods for generating random samples of independent (not related to each other) observations.

 When most people say random, they implicitly mean uniformly distributed.
 For example: